Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Latin Quarter is known for its student life, lively atmosphere and fabulous bistros.
 It is home to a number of higher education establishments, such as the University of Paris and the Sorbonne University.

 You can book a half-day guided tour of the Quartier Latin.
-These usually include visiting important sights such as: the Pantheon of Paris, the Jardin du Luxembourg, Shakespeare & Co, La Sorbonne de Paris and much more.
+These usually include visits to important tourist attractions such as: the Pantheon of Paris, the Jardin du Luxembourg, Shakespeare & Co, the Sorbonne de Paris and much more.

 Orsay Museum

 If you are an art and painting lover or are interested in expanding your knowledge, a visit to the Musée d' Orsay is a must on your week-long trip to Paris.
-You can spend the afternoon of your second day admiring a luxurious station converted into an art gallery that houses some of the most important works of impressionism and early modern art.
+You can spend the afternoon of your second day admiring some of the most important works of impressionism and early modern art.
 At the Orsay you will find original frescoes by Matisse, Van Gogh, Claude Monet and Edgar Degas.

 Seine river cruise at sunset

 End the evening of your second day in Paris with a cruise on the Seine aboard a splendid boat.
-During the evening the city's most important sights offer a dramatic light show that can be enjoyed on a tour of the Seine waters; you will see the lights of the Eiffel Tower, the Louvre Museum, Notre-Dame Cathedral and more.
-Additionally, you can book a dinner reservation on the Seine River cruise; enjoy the show while savoring a delicious Parisian meal.
+During the evening, the city's most important sights offer a dramatic light show that can be enjoyed on a cruise along the waters of the Seine; you will see the lights of the Eiffel Tower, the Louvre Museum, Notre-Dame Cathedral and more.
+Additionally, you can book a dinner reservation on the Seine River cruise and enjoy the show while savoring a delicious Parisian meal.

 Day 3: See the city of Versailles